-The Patient Safety and Quality Improvement Act of 2005 (Patient Safety Act) provides for AHRQ to develop standardized reporting formats using common language and definitions (Common Formats) for reporting on health care quality and patient safety that will ensure that data collected by PSOs and other entities have comparable clinical meaning.
-The Common Formats facilitate aggregation of comparable data at local, PSO, regional and national levels.
-In addition, the Common Formats are intended to enhance the reporting of information that is standardized both clinically and electronically.
+The Patient Safety and Quality Improvement Act of 2005 (Patient Safety Act) provides for the development of reporting formats that use common language and definitions (Common Formats) to standardize the reporting of information for healthcare quality and patient safety improvement purposes both clinically and electronically.
+Use of the AHRQ Common Formats facilitates aggregation and analysis of comparable data at local, regional and national levels.

 About the Project

 NQF, on behalf of AHRQ, is coordinating a process to obtain comments from stakeholders about Common Formats authorized by the Patient Safety Act.
 The Agency has contracted with NQF to assist with gathering and analyzing feedback.
 The public has an opportunity to comment on all elements of the Common Formats using the NQF commenting tools.
 An NQF Expert Panel will review the public comments and provide recommendations to AHRQ.

 AHRQ appreciates the time and effort individuals invest in providing comments.
 All feedback received will be reviewed and considered to guide the development of a revised version.